 - Follow your doctor's instructions on ways to help you clear your mucus.

-- If you have a dry cough that is non-productive (there is no mucus), your doctor may prescribe a cough medicine to suppress your cough.
-He may also prescribe an expectorant to help loosen and mobilize mucus.
+- If you have a cough that is severe or keeps you from sleeping, your doctor may prescribe a cough medicine to suppress (or quiet) your cough.
+If you have a dry cough or difficulty coughing out the mucus, your doctor may also prescribe an expectorant to help loosen and cough out the mucus.

 - If you have a moist, productive cough (with mucus), note how often you cough as well as the color and amount of the sputum (mucus).
 Report this to your doctor.

 What can I do to reduce my risk of getting bronchitis?

 - Insist that others do not smoke in your home.